VogtVan/pp/README.md

 > inside that frame, the model's reasoning and judgment remain those provided
 > by the harness.

-**Only the Claude Code environment has been exercised end to end.** The Codex, Gemini and Cursor integrations were prepared from their official documentation alone — problems may surface there; please report them.
+**Only the Gemini environment has not been exercised end to end.** The Codex, Gemini and Cursor integrations were prepared from their official documentation alone — problems may surface there; please report them.